rmortale/awssite/content/post/tutorials/ecs-preview-tut.md

   - ECS
 ---

 In this tutorial I will deploy a simple Java Rest application to AWS ECS.
 I will use the new command line tool [ecs-cli-v2](https://github.com/aws/amazon-ecs-cli-v2).
+You can follow the video or continue reading.

 [![AWS](https://static.shareasale.com/image/43514/468X6010.jpg)](https://shareasale.com/r.cfm?b=1373702&amp;u=2310472&amp;m=43514&amp;urllink=&amp;afftrack=)

+{{< youtube LcnsDeBbcKw >}}

 ### Prerequisites
 * Java JDK 1.8 installed